diegoazh/gmap-vue/packages/documentation/docs/vue-3-version/api/components/index.md

 ---
-id: components
+id: introduction
-sidebar_position: 4
+sidebar_position: 1
-sidebar_label: components
+sidebar_label: Introduction
 ---

 # The `components` of the plugin